bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 If you added a new enumeration - it is up to you to remember to touch the UI to handle it wherever it is being used.
 We cant easily enforice to not compile if we forget to handle it.

+It turns out - a lot prorgramming is case analysis and having a tool that helps you do the case analysis and do it correctly exhaustively, making sure you dont mix the cases would be incredibly useful.
 -->

 ---